ffrafat/bangla-font-previewer/README.md

 # 🖋️ Bangla Font Previewer

-**Bangla Font Previewer** is a desktop app for previewing Bangla fonts installed on your system.
-Whether you're a designer, developer, or linguist, this tool helps you test how your custom or system Bangla fonts look with live text.
+**Bangla Font Previewer** is a simple desktop app for previewing Bangla fonts installed on your system.
+Whether you're a designer, developer, or linguist, this tool helps you test how your custom or system fonts render Bangla text in real time.

 > 🎉 **Now available as a Windows Installer!**
 > 👉 [Download the latest `.exe` release from the Releases section](https://github.com/your-username/bangla-font-previewer/releases)